 - urinary tract obstruction

-Low blood pressure can reduce blood flow and cause damage to your kidneys.
-These health problems can decrease blood flow to your kidneys:
+Reduced blood flow can damage your kidneys.
+The following conditions can lead to decreased blood flow to your kidneys:

 - septic shock